Here, you will find information about the data held by INSIGHT, the process for applying to use it, and how we assess individual applications.

-For recent examples of research using eye health data, see our Benefits of INSIGHT page.
+For examples of the types of research that use eye health data, go to the Benefits of INSIGHT page.

 What makes INSIGHT datasets unique?

 We know that people commonly regard sight as their most valued sense, but the importance of the eye in medicine goes well beyond the function of seeing.
 The eye has long been regarded as a window into the human body, but the increasing use of high-resolution imaging has led to the development of a new science – termed 'oculomics' – in which ocular biomarkers are used to detect systemic disease.